contagon/handbook/handbook/38-church-policies-and-guidelines.md

 Approval from the First Presidency is required before a person can be baptized if he or she:

+* Has committed murder (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
 * Has been convicted of a crime involving sexual misconduct (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
-* Is currently on legal probation or parole for a felony or a crime involving sexual misconduct (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
+* Is currently on legal probation or parole for any serious crime or offense (usually punishable by one year in prison or longer) or any crime that involves sexual misconduct (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
-* Has committed murder (see [38.2.8.8](38-church-policies-and-guidelines.md#38288-persons-who-have-been-convicted-of-crimes)).
 * Has been involved in plural marriage (see [38.2.8.9](38-church-policies-and-guidelines.md#38289-adults-involved-in-plural-marriage)).
 * Has completed transition to the opposite of his or her biological sex at birth (see [38.2.8.10](38-church-policies-and-guidelines.md#382810-persons-who-identify-as-transgender)).

-The mission president interviews the person.
-If he can recommend baptism, he submits a request for approval from the First Presidency for the person to be baptized.
-If the person is a former member seeking readmission, the bishop or stake president conducts the interview.
-He follows the instructions in [32.16](32-repentance-and-membership-councils.md#3216-removing-formal-restrictions-or-being-readmitted-to-the-church).
+If the person is seeking baptism for the first time, the mission president interviews him or her.
+If he finds the person to be worthy and if he recommends baptism, he submits a request for approval to the First Presidency using [LCR](https://lcr.churchofjesuschrist.org).

+If the person is a former member seeking readmission, the bishop and stake president both interview him or her.
+They follow the instructions in [32.16](32-repentance-and-membership-councils.md#3216-removing-formal-restrictions-or-being-readmitted-to-the-church).
+If they both find the person to be worthy and recommend baptism, the stake president submits a request to the First Presidency using [LCR](https://lcr.churchofjesuschrist.org).

+Any request to the First Presidency should include all pertinent details as determined in the interviews.

+See [6.2.3](6-stake-leadership.md#623-common-judge) about the stake (or mission) president’s responsibility when submitting applications to the First Presidency.

 #### 38.2.8.8 Persons Who Have Been Convicted of Crimes